Berkeley-CS61B/website-sp24/labs/lab04/index.md

 When you open up the repository, you'll notice a `password.txt` file.
 This is where the password for the first task will be in.
 It doesn't seem to be here, but it might be in a previous commit...
-See if you can find that commit and revert back to the commit with some of the commands we've learned (you may need to scroll!).
+See if you can find that commit and revert back to the commit with some of the commands we've learned (you may need to scroll using the arrow keys!).

 {: .task}
 Find the password for Task 1.
 When you do, you can store the password on the **second line** of `magic_word.txt` file in your